Task-Agnostic Federated Continual Learning via Replay-Free Gradient Projection: Methodology

-In continual learning, the feature extractor (encoder) is fine-tuned across sequential tasks, while the decision layer $f_{1:t}(\cdot)$ expands as new tasks are introduced.
-For example, in class-incremental settings, the output dimensionality of the softmax layer grows with the number of classes.
-Prior works \citep{saha2021GPM, bakman2024FOT} assume that the task identity $\tau$ is known at inference time, so predictions can be routed through the corresponding decision head $f_\tau(\cdot)$.
-However, this assumption is unrealistic in real-world deployments, where task labels are typically unavailable \citep{kim2022theoretical}.
+In continual learning, the feature extractor is fine-tuned across sequential tasks, while the decision head expands as new tasks are introduced.
+For example, in class-incremental settings, the dimensionality of the softmax output layer grows with the number of classes.
+Prior works \citep{saha2021GPM, bakman2024fot} assume that the task identity $\tau$ is known at test time so that predictions can be routed through the corresponding decision head $f_{\tau}(\cdot)$.
+In practice, however, this assumption is often unrealistic because task labels are typically unavailable during deployment \citep{kim2022theoretical}.

-To address this, FedProTIP introduces a task inference mechanism built on two key concepts: task relevance and task reference.
-Relevance quantifies how well a test input aligns with the feature subspace of each learned task, while reference vectors capture the expected relevance patterns for known tasks.
-As shown in Figure~\ref{fig:diagram}, each client constructs these reference vectors from training data by measuring how its final-layer activations relate to past task subspaces.
-At inference, the model computes a relevance vector for the test input and compares it to stored references, inferring task identity based on the highest aggregated similarity across clients.
+To address this challenge, FedProTIP introduces a task identification mechanism based on two key concepts: subspace relevance and reference vectors.
+Subspace relevance quantifies how strongly a representation aligns with the feature subspace associated with each learned task.
+Reference vectors capture the characteristic relevance patterns observed for previously learned tasks.
+As illustrated in \cref{fig:diagram}, each client constructs these reference vectors from training data by measuring how its final-layer activations project onto the task subspaces.
+At test time, the model computes a relevance vector for a new input and compares it with the stored reference vectors to determine the most likely task identity.